10 Things You Need to Know About Hydration

 9. Our experience at Skratch Labs has been that most sports drinks don’t contain enough electrolytes and have too much sugar.
 We've also noticed that all of the excess ingredients make people sick when they drink too much of it.
 Our Sport Hydration Drink Mix has almost double the amount of key electrolytes per liter than national leading sports drinks.

-10. Without fruit, citric acid and sugar, our Sport Hydration Drink Mix tastes just like sweat.
-But with a little bit of fruit, citric acid, and sugar our Sport Hydration Drink Mix tastes clean and light.
+10. Without fruit, citric acid and sugar, a sports drink would taste just like sweat.
+But our mix with fruit, citric acid, electrolytes and sugar tastes clean and light.
 So here’s the plug - if you are sweating a lot and need something to rehydrate with that replaces what you lose in your sweat and nothing extra, give our Sport Hydration Mix a try.
-And hey, if you don't like it, we'll give you your money back, no matter where you bought it.